Being Very Overweight Versus the Immune System: What Who Died from the Coronavirus Told Us

 - First, the anecdotes do not tell us the overall trend.

-- Second, as the victims who were declared perfectly healthy were not given a full medical exam before falling ill, we don’t know what unpublished underlying issues they had.
+- Second, as the victims who were declared perfectly healthy were not given a complete medical exam before falling ill, we don’t know what unpublished underlying issues they had.

 No Underlying Symptoms in Some of the Coronavirus Deaths?

 The article, Coronavirus Ravages 7 Members of a Single Family, Killing 4, in the New York Times was widely read.
-And it describes exactly what the title says about how the Fusco family of New Jersey had a very high mortality rate from the virus.
+It describes exactly what the title says about how the Fusco family of New Jersey had a very high mortality rate from the virus.

 \However, the following quotation was found in the article.